Kong/kongponents/docs/components/alert.md

 ### Dismiss Type

 KAlert allows for dismissal of the banner using an icon or button.
-An alert is not dismissible if "none" is passed
+An alert is not dismissible if "none" is passed.

 - `none`
 - `icon`